kubeflow/website/content/docs/pipelines/build-pipeline.md

 1. Open one of the uploaded notebooks.

-1. Make sure you are on Python 3.
+1. Make sure the notebook kernel is set to Python 3.
 The Python version is at the top right-hand corner in the Jupyter notebook view.

 1. Follow the instructions in the notebook.